ChemistJS/smiles/_posts/2015-11-11-Setting-coordinates-for-atoms.markdown

 Currently, in our implementation error in rings flipping is signaled by an exception.

+	procedure flipDFS(ring):
+		if ring was visited:
+			return
+		mark ring as visited
+		flipped := false

+		for each bond in ring:
+			for each neighbour in (rings that contain bond): if neighbour != ring and neighbour was visited: if (direction of bond in ring) == (direction of bond in neighbour): if flipped:
+							signal an error
+						else
+							flip ring
+							flipped := true

+		for each bond in ring:
+			for each neighbour in (rings that contain bond): flipDFS(neighbour)

+	mark all rings as not visited
+	for each ring:
+		flipDFS(ring)

 # Greedy positioning of the rings

 At this stage, each biconnected component is processed separately, and the coordinates of the vertices are calculated with respect to this component.
 For example, the vertex which is located at the junction of many biconnected components will have a number of different coordinates.